-We will pick you up from your hotel in Cusco at 4:00am to begin this incredible Trek!
-We will for 2 hours until we reach the Pitumarca Village where we will stop to get supplies and then continue for 1 more hour to Qesuno community.
-Along the way, we view amazing canyons, Inca farming terraces, rugged mountains and some isolated communities.
+Your guide will pick you up from your hotel in Cusco at 4:00am to begin this incredible trek!
+We will drive for 2 hours until we reach the Pitumarca Village where we will stop to get some fresh, local produce and then continue for 1 more hour to Qesuno community.
+Along the way, we view amazing canyons, ancient Inca terraces which are still farmed today, rugged mountains and some isolated communities.
 Upon arrival, we meet our horsemen and horses.
 We begin our hike gradually heading up to the Kayrawiry community where we have lunch.
-After enjoying lunch and resting, we continue our hike towards RAINBOW MOUNTAIN.
-Once there, we will enjoy the amazing colored mountain, which is the highlight of the day.
-We will also see a lot of vicuñas, condors and amazing colored lakes.
+After enjoying lunch and a little rest, we continue our hike towards RAINBOW MOUNTAIN.
+Once there, we will enjoy the amazing stripes of colors, which is the highlight of the day.
+We will also see condors, Cara Cara falcons and picturesque lakes.
 Finally, we hike downhill to Kayrawiry Lake, where our camping tents will be ready.
-It is time to enjoy afternoon tea and dinner.
+It is time to enjoy afternoon tea and appetizers before dinner.

 - Elevation: 4,800m/15,748ft